andremilke/deflate64/README.md

 # deflate64
-Deflate64 - Decripting Base 64 strings, uncompress content
+Deflate64 - Decripting Base 64 strings, decompress content

 Some sploits are a collection of Microsoft Powershell modules that can be used to penetrate systems.
 The majority of this is made with encrypt strings in 64 and after that compressed in deflate format.
-This program decrypt base 64 strings and uncompress them, allowed you to do a reverse engineering and understood the code.
+This program decrypt base 64 strings and decompress them, allowed you to do a reverse engineering and understood the code.

 ### Usage